 - Includes off-road (construction, industrial, cargo handling, agricultural) equipment, locomotives, and on-road heavy-duty trucks

 - Engine Repower - Repower an existing engine with a new, emission certified engine.

 - Infrastructure - Installing projects that provide alternative fuel or power in support of program-covered sources.

 - School - Projects at public schools (serving students in any grade K-12) located in disadvantaged or low-income communities, including Zero-Emission School Bus Replacement, Zero-Emission Lawn and Garden Equipment Replacement, Composite Wood Products meeting NAF (no added formaldehyde) or ULEF (ultra-low emitting formaldehyde) standards, and Air Filtration Enhacement and Replacement using new filters with MERV (Minimum Efficiency Reporting Value) of 14 or greater.

 - Stationary Source - Projects located in disadvantaged or low-income communities, including hexavalent chromium plating factilities or any stationary source categories approved by CARB.

 - Equipment/Vehicle Replacement - Replacing existing equipment/vehicles with new, emission certified equipment/vehicles.

 The District now offers online calculators to allow applicants to estimate their project’s cost-effectiveness, which is a key evaluation criterion.
 Calculators are available for diesel equipment replacement projects and marine vessel repower projects.
 Use of the calculators is for estimation purposes only and does not guarantee a project will qualify for funding.
 Click the calculator that applies to your project below:

 When are applications due?

-The District was accepting applications until September 20, 2019.
+The District will be accepting applications until December 4, 2020.